The trivial fiber topology and framed motives over the integers: Introduction

 \subsubsection{Voevodsky's strict $\A^{1}$-invariance theorem for presheaves with transfers over fields}

 A key technical input in Voevodsky's construction of motives is his result on strict $\A^{1}$-invariance of radditive presheaves with transfers in \cite[\S3.2]{Voe-hty-inv}.

-\begin{theorem} If $k$ is a perfect field then every $\A^1$-invariant presheaf with transfers
+\begin{theorem} If $k$ is a perfect field, then every $\A^{1}$-invariant presheaf with transfers

-is Nisnevich strictly $\A^1$-invariant. \end{theorem}
+is Nisnevich strictly $\A^{1}$-invariant. \end{theorem}

-Let $\Delta^\bullet_k$ denote the standard cosimplicial $k$-scheme.
-A notable consequence of \Cref{th:shiCor} says the associated Suslin complex
+Let $\Delta^{\bullet}_{k}$ denote the standard cosimplicial $k$-scheme.
+A notable consequence of \Cref{th:shiCor} is that the associated Suslin complex

-of $\calF_{\nis}$ is $\A^1$-local, and hence an object in Voevodsky's category of effective motives $\mathbf{DM}^\mathrm{eff}(k)$.
-More generally, the endofunctor on the derived category of bounded above chain complexes of Nisnevich sheaves with transfers given by the totalization
+of $\calF_{\nis}$ is $\A^{1}$-local, and hence an object in Voevodsky's category of effective motives $\mathbf{DM}^\mathrm{eff}(k)$.
+More generally, see, e.g., \cite[\S4.2]{Ayoub-guide}, the endofunctor on the derived category of bounded above chain complexes of Nisnevich sheaves with transfers given by the totalization